XiaoguangWang23/FiGraph/README.md

 **FiGraph: A Dynamic Heterogeneous Graph Dataset for Financial Anomaly Detection**

 ## Attribute Description
-Details in **'FeaturesDescription.xlsx'** for all attributes of target nodes.
+Details in **FeaturesDescription.xlsx** for all attributes of target nodes.